-The Company follows authoritative guidance for accounting for financing costs as it relates to convertible debt issuance cost.
+The Company follows authoritative guidance for accounting for financing costs (as amended) as it relates to convertible debt issuance cost.
 These costs are deferred and amortized over the term of the debt period or until redemption of the convertible debentures.
 Debt Issuance Costs are reported on the balance sheet as a direct deduction from the face amount of the related notes.
 Amortization of debt issuance costs amounted to $4,542,444 and $84,350 for the nine months ended September 30, 2018 and 2017, respectively.
 Unamortized Debt Issuance Costs in the amounts of $995,516 and $3,877,801 are netted against Convertible Notes Payable on the Condensed Consolidated Balance Sheets presented in these financial statements as of September 30, 2018 and December 31, 2017, respectively.

 Shipping and Handling Costs

 Shipping and handling costs are expensed as incurred.
-For the six months ended June 30, 2017 and 2016, no shipping and handling costs were incurred.
+For the nine months ended September 30, 2018 and 2017, no shipping and handling costs were incurred.

 Research and Development

 Research and development costs are expensed as incurred.
-The majority of the Company's research and development costs consist of clinical study expenses.
+The majority of the Companys research and development costs consist of clinical study expenses.
 These consist of fees, charges, and related expenses incurred in the conduct of clinical studies conducted with Company products by independent outside contractors.
-External clinical studies expenses were approximately $805,000 and $475,000 for the six months ended June 30, 2017 and 2016, respectively.
+External clinical studies expenses were $2,256,291 and $1,355,085 for the nine months ended September 30, 2018 and 2017, respectively.

 Stock Based Compensation

 We account for stock-based compensation in accordance with FASB ASC 718, Compensation Stock Compensation.
-Under the provisions of FASB ASC 718, stock-based compensation cost is estimated at the grant date based on the awards fair value and is recognized as expense over the requisite service period.
+Under the provisions of FASB ASC 718, stock-based compensation cost is estimated at the grant date based on the awards fair value and is recognized as an expense over the requisite service period.
 The Company, from time to time, issues common stock or grants common stock warrants to its employees, consultants and board members.
-At the date of grant, the Company determines the fair value of the stock option award and recognizes compensation expense over the requisite service period.
-Issuances of common stock are valued at the closing market price on the date of issuance and the fair value of the stock option or warrant award is calculated using the Black Scholes option pricing model.
+At the date of grant, the Company determines the fair value of the stock or stock option award and recognizes compensation expense over the requisite service period.
+Issuances of common stock are valued at the closing market price on the date of issuance and the fair value of any stock option or warrant awards is calculated using the Black Scholes option pricing model.

-During the six months ended June 30, 2017 and 2016, warrants were granted to employees and consultants of the Company.
-As a result of these grants, the Company recorded compensation expense of $40,748 and $1,113,200 for these periods, respectively.
+During the nine months ended September 30, 2018 and 2017, common stock and warrants were granted to employees and consultants of the Company.
+As a result of these grants, the Company recorded compensation expense of $969,821 and $1,337,289 for these periods, respectively.